Topological order

-Topological insulators and topological superconductors (beyond 1D) do not have topological order as defined above, their entanglements being only short-ranged.
+Topological insulators and topological superconductors (beyond 1D) do not have topological order as defined above, their entanglements being only short-ranged, but are examples of symmetry-protected topological order.

 Background

 Matter composed of atoms can have different properties and appear in different forms, such as solid, liquid, superfluid, etc. These various forms of matter are often called states of matter or phases.
 According to condensed matter physics and the principle of emergence, the different properties of materials generally arise from the different ways in which the atoms are organized in the materials.
 Those different organizations of the atoms (or other particles) are formally called the orders in the materials.

 Atoms can organize in many ways which lead to many different orders and many different types of materials.
 Landau symmetry-breaking theory provides a general understanding of these different orders.
 It points out that different orders really correspond to different symmetries in the organizations of the constituent atoms.
 As a material changes from one order to another order (i.e., as the material undergoes a phase transition), what happens is that the symmetry of the organization of the atoms changes.

 For example, atoms have a random distribution in a liquid, so a liquid remains the same as we displace atoms by an arbitrary distance.
 We say that a liquid has a continuous translation symmetry.
 After a phase transition, a liquid can turn into a crystal.
 In a crystal, atoms organize into a regular array (a lattice).
 A lattice remains unchanged only when we displace it by a particular distance (integer times a lattice constant), so a crystal has only discrete translation symmetry.
 The phase transition between a liquid and a crystal is a transition that reduces the continuous translation symmetry of the liquid to the discrete symmetry of the crystal.
+Similarly this holds for rotational symmetry.
 Such a change in symmetry is called symmetry breaking.
 The essence of the difference between liquids and crystals is therefore that the organizations of atoms have different symmetries in the two phases.

 Landau symmetry-breaking theory has been a very successful theory.
 For a long time, physicists believed that Landau Theory described all possible orders in materials, and all possible (continuous) phase transitions.